rangelMatt/reading-notes/googlePmCert/Week_1/pmCareers.md

-# Learning about careers in Project Manager
+# Learning about careers in Project Management

 ## Finding the perfect role